hzi-bifo/epitope-prediction-paper/README.md

        python3 read_prediction.py ./ABCPred/abcpred.pickle

-The results with acuracy, precision, recall, ROC metrics etc. will be displayed.
+The results with accuracy, precision, recall, ROC metrics etc. will be displayed.